fergalwalsh/pico/docs/guide/decorators.rst

     .. py:decoratormethod:: before_request(*args, **kwargs)

-        Used to decorate a function of the form `f(request, path)` which is called before every request.
+        Used to decorate a function of the form `f(request)` which is called before every request.
 Can be used to modify the request object e.g. for setting the `.user` attribute based on cookies or headers.

 .. py:module:: pico.decorators